Integrating With Games

 👍

-We will be using the CPU Renderer (Surface API) in this article.
+We'll be using the CPU Renderer (Surface API) in this article.

 If you'd like to use the GPU Renderer instead, please see Using a Custom GPUDriver